 Integrity is at the core of every successful partnership, so venues must market their offerings appropriately.

 Locations should always be a fit for the event size, attendee expectations, market demographics, and the capabilities needed to pull off the show.
-And if an organizer needs extra hands that the venue can’t spare, being straightforward about that will help ensure the event budget is allocated appropriately to cover all necessary resources.
+And if an organiser needs extra hands that the venue can’t spare, being straightforward about that will help ensure the event budget is allocated appropriately to cover all necessary resources.

 2. A Clear ‘Why’